-Editor-in-Chief's Note/Meta: While I would have preferred not to have our first article be written by a cisgendered heterosexual white male, I found Beau's article to be really helpful and wanted to help him migrate it off of Medium.com, a bourgeois, hypercapitalistic platform that supports rapists and rape culture.
-Thank you, Beau, for donating this article to us!
+Editor-in-Chief's Note/Meta: While I would have preferred not to have our first article be written by a cisgendered heterosexual white male, I found Beau's article to be really helpful and wanted to help him migrate it off of Medium.com, a bourgeois, hypercapitalistic platform that supports rapists and rape culture (trigger warning: severe abuse/rape for this link). #BoycottMedium.

 content warning: anti-disabled people/ableist or otherwise systemically oppressive language

 I’m a cisgendered heterosexual white male.
 In learning about feminism I’ve learned a lot about privilege—and the traits I listed come with a certain amount of privilege in terms of being able to use language without fear of reprisal or critique for word choice.
 What I’m getting at is that people with privilege don’t get called out for using problematic language often enough—and consequently are too often unaware that the language we use reinforces systemic oppression.

 Back in 2012 I posted a link to an article on Twitter that mentioned “gender verification testing” in the context of the Olympics.
 In my tweet I shortened it to “gender testing” and a nice person on the Internet let me know that what I really meant was sex testing (because gender is a social construct).
 I thanked them and then dove into a rabbit hole to read about sex and gender.

 This brief interaction was the catalyst for examining my word choice and beginning to understand the impact those choices can have on others.
 It reminded me that people pay attention to the things we say in public and that the precision of our words matters.